RexWangSida/FairTest/README.md

 - **Django** as Full-Stack Web Frame.
 - **Python face-recognition** library provides essential functionalities to support our facial authentication.
 - **Javascript** supports the cursor capture feature.

+## <a name = "does">Try FairTest 🔧</a>
+- To try FairTest, there are several python libraries needed to be installed, which are .

 ## <a name = "next">What's next ❓</a>
 Since the project was built in a rush on the hackathon event, it is still under construction.
 We're still working on the following tasks: